-The HD Film Academy One-Year acting program runs on an eight-month calendar, divided into two 16-week semesters.
+The HD Film Academy One-Year acting program runs on an eight-month calendar, divided into two 16-week semesters with a semester break in between.
 Each of the 16-week semesters requires intensive time demands and a complete commitment on the part of the student.
 A standard week of study involves additional time required in the evenings and on weekends for classes, rehearsals, and shoots.
-The balance four weeks duration is covered up in an internship program with HD Film Studios to expose the students to massive field work.

 SEMESTER ONE OVERVIEW

 The first semester concentrates on building a foundation in the craft of acting, using training techniques rooted in the theater but applicable to screen acting.
 Students participate in a broad array of core classes that introduce them to finding the actor within, while simultaneously training their instrument to do the kind of technical, emotional, and physical work necessary for film acting.
 Since we believe that film actors also benefit immeasurably from working in front of a live audience, in addition to work in front of the camera, training in the first semester builds towards a live performance.

 The Six months Diploma program is covered in semester one, while the 3 months program is covered in the first half of the 6 months diploma program.

 - Learn the vocabulary of filmmaking for actors.

 - Become familiarized with the logistics of performance on a film set.